jpioug/predictionio-setup/README.md

 ### Build Template

 build sub-command run `pio build` to compile Template.
-(Note: for recommender template, you need to put `scalaVersion := "2.11.0"` to build.sbt)
+(Note: for recommender template, you need to put `scalaVersion := "2.11.0"` to build.sbt, and also uncomment `sc.setCheckpointDir("checkpoint")` in ALSAlgorithm.scala if StackOverflowException occurs)

 ```
 ./bin/pio-setup template build recommender